Isetta-Team/Isetta-Website-Raw/docs/interviews/AdamSerdar-interview.md

 From my perspective, usually graphics is the first thing people are worrying about, and poor audio is always last.
 That tends to be my experience in a development space of working with N number of features.
 We'll get to audio when we get to audio, but the shiny and pretty stuff tends to come first.

 Is anything neglected?
 I would say no. Even audio has a bunch of people that are very enthusiastic about the systems that they care about, and even Unity is spending time creating brand new—well, more likely importing new systems to make their audio better.
 Usually, if it's neglected from a Unity standpoint, it means Unity is at least marginally aware of it and is probably looking for a solution to integrate cleanly.
-Some of their newest systems are mostly graphics, like the node-based shader system[^5], the scriptable render pipeline[^6], that sort of thing.
+Some of their newest systems are mostly graphics, like the node-based shader system[^5], the Scriptable Render Pipeline[^6], that sort of thing.
 They're going through a very radical shift over what you can and can't do with the graphics pipeline, which I'm personally excited about.

 ## Industry Standards for Engine Systems